NTHUDBMS/miniDBMS/README.md

 	(project_dir)\Testbench\DBDemo3\stopwords.sql
 	(project_dir)\Testbench\DBDemo3\testDemo3.sql

+    or could use any one of argumets*.txt

+    5.right click Sql.g4, Run as, Generate Antlr Recognizer set only once, need to rerun after edit Sql.g4

-	5.Main is in "dbms.DBMS.java", open it and execute
+	6.Main is in "dbms.DBMS.java", open it and execute

-	6.The result should be displace on Console
+	7.The result should be displace on Console

-	P.S.
-	After execution, it will generate ".db" ".dat" file by CREATE INSERT commands.
-	If you want to run again, delete them